robertcorluka/warranty-check-docs/developer-portal/authentication.md

 ```

-If the token is expired it results into a 401 Unauthorized error.
+If the token is expired it results in a 401 Unauthorized error.

 ```
 {